SamMoudry/react-gallery/INSTRUCTIONS.md

     x Update the `GalleryList` to use this component to display an image. x Swap the image with the description on click.
-Use [conditional rendering](https://reactjs.org/docs/conditional-rendering.html). x Display the number likes for each item and include a like button.
-    - When the like button is clicked, use `Axios` to update (`PUT`) the like count `/gallery/like/:id`.
-    - Update the gallery each time a like button is clicked.
+Use [conditional rendering](https://reactjs.org/docs/conditional-rendering.html). x Display the number likes for each item and include a like button. x When the like button is clicked, use `Axios` to update (`PUT`) the like count `/gallery/like/:id`. x Update the gallery each time a like button is clicked.